Coal Mine Fires and Burning Refuse

 This application is used when the cost of extinguishing the fire is more than the costs of relocating affected residences.

-Relative Costs: Costs associated with the removal/relocation of private, public, and business structures can be very costly.
-Furthermore, as the fire continues to burn, the likelihood that new properties will become effected and require relocation.
+Firefighting Costs: Costs associated with the removal/relocation of private, public, and business structures can have a high cost.
+Furthermore, as the fire continues to burn and spread out, new areas of

 Worker Safety: There is a minor to moderate risk to workers as properties are purchased and demolished.
 Mine fire gasses may be present in abandoned structures requiring special monitoring and personal protective equipment (PPE).